jesseludeman/terraform-aws-cognito-user-pool/README.md

 # terraform-aws-cognito-user-pool
-A Terraform module that creates an AWS Cognito user pool
+A Terraform module that creates an AWS Cognito user pool (in progress!)